stefancyliax/CarND-Behavioral-Cloning-P3/README.md

 To tackle this overfitting-prone, unbalanced dataset a data augmentation was implemented.

+####Data Aquisition
+To aquire training data I used a Xbox 360 controller and drove 4 laps and tried to keep in the center of the track.
+I also recorded 2 laps drivnig the track in reverse direction.
+Finally I recorded recovery scenarios where I drove the vehicle from the left or right side back to the center of the track.

 ####Data Augmentation And Cleaning
 To provide the model with a Data augmentation tackles shortcommings in the dataset.
 This enables the extraction of more information which helps prevent overfitting and aids in generalization.